The Ultimate Open Water Swimming Guide: Your Checklist to a Successful Swim

 Encountering wildlife is part of open water swimming:

-**Education:** Learn about local species and any specific safety tips or protocols for the area.
+Learn about local species and any open water swimming safety tips or protocols for the area.

 11. Weather: Water/Air Temp, Currents, Tides, Sun, Rain

-**Water/Air Temperature:** Check forecasts for both water and air temperatures and adjust your gear and training accordingly.
+Check both water temperature and air temperature to adjust your gear and training accordingly.
 Cold feeds and electrolytes may be more necessary in warmer conditions, while cooler swims might require warmer feeds and less hydration.
 The ratio of water to air temperature and whether the sun is out can greatly influence how you feel.
-Prepare in conditions as specific to your event as possible for optimal acclimatization.
+Prepare in conditions as specific to your open-water swimming event as possible for optimal acclimatization.

-** Motion sickness** Seasickness is not just a risk for those on the boat, but can also happen to swimmers in the water, particularly on long choppy swims.
-Over the counter oral motion sickness medication like dramamine, or prescription patches like scolapalmine can be helpful, but its important to practice your tolerance for and the effectiveness or side affects of these medications prior to your event.
+Seasickness is not just a risk for those on the boat, but can also happen to swimmers in the water, particularly on long choppy swims.
+Over the counter oral motion sickness medication like dramamine, or prescription like Bonine and Scolapalmine can be helpful, but it's important to consult your doctor, practice your tolerance for, and the effectiveness, or side effects of these medications prior to your event.

 12. Planning: Course route, safety meeting, packing